OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-devtools-edge-chromium.md

    - Right-click (or select and hold) the task pane to open the context menu and select **Inspect**, or open the [personality menu](../design/task-pane-add-ins.md#personality-menu) and select **Attach Debugger**.
 (The personality menu isn't supported in Outlook.)

    > [!NOTE]
    > The new Outlook on Window desktop client (preview) doesn't support the context menu or the keyboard shortcut to access the Microsoft Edge developer tools.
 Instead, you must run `olk.exe --devtools` from a command prompt.
-For more information, see the "Debug your add-in" section of [Develop Outlook add-ins for the new Outlook on Windows (preview)](../outlook/one-outlook.md#debug-your-add-in).
+For more information, see the "Debug your add-in" section of [Develop Outlook add-ins for the new Outlook on Windows](../outlook/one-outlook.md#debug-your-add-in).

 1. Open the **Sources** tab.
 1. Open the file that you want to debug with the following steps.